michael-milette/moodle-filter_filtercodes/README.md

 * {menuadmin} : Useful dynamic menu for Moodle teachers, managers and administrators.
 * {menudev} : Useful dynamic menu for Moodle developers.
 Only visible when debugging is set to DEVELOPER mode.
 * {menuthemes} : Theme switcher.
 Only for administrators.
 Not available after POST.
 Allow Theme Changes on URL must be enabled.
 Will be visible even when Administrator is using the **Log In As** feature to log in as a different user.
+* {menucoursemore} : Adds the content of the secondary menu to a menu called "More".
+Useful for themes with pre-4.x style navigation.

 ### URL